English Version | النسخة العربية

 The Facts Most Historians Accept

-The Empty Tomb — Why It Is Hard to Explain Apart from the Resurrection
+The Empty Tomb — Why It Is Difficult to Explain Without the Resurrection

 The Appearances — What the Witnesses Saw

-The Transformation of the Disciples — the Testimony Written in Blood
+The Transformation of the Disciples — Testimony Written in Blood

 The Alternative Explanations — an Honest Examination